 Make sure your clothes are ironed and/or without wrinkles.
 If you have a lint roller, use it the night before.

-If you have acne or red permanent marks on your face, don’t wear a red top.
-If you have admittedly yellow teeth, don’t wear a yellow top.
+For clients with acne or red permanent marks on your face, don’t wear a red top.
+If you have admittedly yellow teeth, ( we all do 🙂 ) don’t wear a yellow top.
 These will amplify the impact of that color on the photo.

 🗹 Shave, or Don’t: Either cleanly shave or maintain a trimmed beard.
 Anything in the middle looks sloppy.
 When in doubt, shave.
 However, do not shave immediately before your shoot – as razor bumps and discoloration will become more apparent.